 Production lines with manual labor often have the possibility of adjusting manpower due to demand.
 Such flexible manpower lines can work with different staff numbers, and can adjust the production output to the customer demand.
 At Toyota, such lines are also called Shoujinka (少人化, literally “few people production”).
+A gender neutral term would be “flexible staffing line”.
 This blog post will go into the details on how to set up such a line.

 When to Use